Rammani28/Omni-bot-VEKTOR/README.md

 ros2 launch vektor vektor_launch.py
 ```
 ### Note:
-Pressing r2 button of joystick is compulsory for the bot to move.
+* Pressing r2 button of joystick is compulsory for the bot to move.
-gpio pins used for motors are defined in motor_ccontrol.py
+* gpio pins used for motors are defined in motor_ccontrol.py
-pins used for sensors are defined in main.py which lies in pico_code_dump/ .
+* pins used for sensors are defined in main.py which lies in pico_code_dump/ .
-uart is used as communication standard between pi and pico, at baudrate 192500.
+* UART protocol is used for communication between pi and pico, at baudrate 115200.
+* concepts of state machines and gray codes is used.
+* code for rotary encoder is referenced, modified, and used as is from [this repo](https://github.com/miketeachman/micropython-rotary)